aarajput/flutter_form_validators/README.md

 ___

 ### Minimum
-`Validators.min(double min, String errorMessage)` is used to validate if TextFormField's value is greater than or equal to the provided number (`double min`).
+`Validators.min(double min, String errorMessage)` is a validator that requires the field's value to be greater than or equal to the provided number (`double min`).
 TextFormField's value must be integer or double otherwise this validator will throw parse exception.

 #### Example
 This code will validate TextFormField's value and show an error in case its value is non-empty and less than 5.